mnot/I-D/draft-nottingham-http-structure-retrofit.md

 # IANA Considerations

+Please add the following note to the HTTP Field Name Registry:

+> The "Structured Type" column indicates the type of the field as per RFC8941, if any, and may be "Dictionary", "List" or "Item".
+A prefix of "*" indicates that it is a retrofit type (i.e., not natively Structured); see \[this specification].

+Then, add a new column, "Structured Type", with the values from {{compatible}} assigned to the nominated registrations, prefixing each with "*" to indicate that it is a retrofit type.

-IANA is asked to register the following entries in the HTTP Field Name Registry with a status of "permanent" and referring to this document:
+Then, add the following field names into the HTTP Field Name Registry, with the corresponding Structured Type as indicated, a status of "permanent" and referring to this document:

-* SF-Content-Location
+* SF-Content-Location - String
-* SF-Location
+* SF-Location - String
-* SF-Referer
+* SF-Referer - String
-* SF-Date
+* SF-Date - Integer
-* SF-Expires
+* SF-Expires - Integer
-* SF-IMS
+* SF-IMS - Integer
-* SF-IUS
+* SF-IUS - Integer
-* SF-LM
+* SF-LM - Integer
-* SF-ETag
+* SF-ETag - Item
-* SF-INM
+* SF-INM - List
-* SF-Link
+* SF-Link - List
-* SF-Set-Cookie
+* SF-Set-Cookie - Dictionary
-* SF-Cookie
+* SF-Cookie - List

 # Security Considerations